minhoag/myuu-egg-selfbot/README.md

 ### Configure the `.env` File

 1. Rename the `.env.template` file to `.env`.
-2. Fill in all the required fields.
+2. Fill in all the required fields, using Notepad or anything that can edit text.

 ### `PREFIX`